 Each series of linked text boxes is called a thread and is identified by the shared colour of the circle at the top of each text box.
 Numbers in the circles indicate the order of the text boxes in the thread.
 You can add and remove text boxes from a thread, change their order in the thread, move them to a different thread and more.

 Note: Text boxes that are locked or grouped with other objects can’t be linked.

 You can start a thread with an empty text box or one that already has content.
 For example, if you want to set the documentʼs layout before you add content, you can add several text boxes, place them where you want, then link them.
 Or, you can start with a text box that already has content, then link more text boxes to accommodate your text.

-Tap the text box that you want to be first in the thread, then tap the white circle at the top.
+Tap the text box you want to be first in the thread, then tap the white circle at the top.